Consortium Agreement

 Community College of Aurora

-How to apply: Complete the top half of the Consortium Agreement (linked below) and give to the Financial Aid Office at the community college you will be attending.
-You must be enrolled in the credits at that school for them to complete the form.
+How to apply: Complete the inquiry below so our office can evaluate your eligibility and aid impact by doing a consortium.
+Our office will get back to you within a week of receiving the inquiry.
+If your consortium inquiry is approved, you will receive a form for you and the community college to complete.
 We must receive the completed form (with financial aid information) prior to census of the term you are attending.
 Most schools will send the completed form directly to our office.
 Due dates are listed on the form.

 Impact to Aid: Consortium agreements impact your Financial Aid Cost of Attendance.
 Normally when you are less than full-time, we reduce the tuition component to your actual tuition charges between the two schools.
 This constrains the amount of need based aid and/or living expense loans you are eligible to receive.
 By completing a consortium agreement when you are less than full-time at Mines, we will use the tuition amount being charged at the other school toward your Cost of Attendance.
 If you are not using need-based financial aid (grants, work study, subsidized loans) or using financial aid for living expenses (i.e private or PLUS loans that are refunded to you each term to pay rent, etc.) you may not need a consortium as it may not impact your financial aid.